oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

 ## Task 1: Enable Run Commands on an Instance

-Run command feature will help in exeucting custom boot up scripts as part of the FSDR.
+Run command feature will help in executing custom boot up scripts as part of the FSDR.

 Please refer below link to know more about on how to enable Run Commands in Compute Instance.